-God has also, fourthly, revealed Himself to man through:
+Fourthly, God has also revealed Himself to mankind through...

 4. THE CANON OF SCRIPTURE

 The word canon means "standard."
-By canon then I am referring to the standard collection of 66 books that make up the Bible, God's holy Word.
+By canon then I'm referring to the standard collection of 66 books that make up the Bible.
 The Scriptures reveal to us that God exists, what He is like, what His will is for us, and even some of His dealings with people in the past.

 John said, "But these are written that you may believe that Jesus is the Christ, the Son of God, and that believing you may have life in His name" (John 20:31).

-We believe there is a wealth of good evidence that has demonstrated the Bible's trustworthiness.
-I'm talking about the:
+And we believe there is a wealth of good evidence that has demonstrated the Bible's trustworthiness.
+I'm talking about:

 • Hundreds of fulfilled prophecies